FAQ

 ◇ What are otherkin?

-People can identify as otherkin in a number of different ways.
+People may identify as otherkin in a number of different ways.
 Some people feel as though their soul was put into the wrong body, while others feel as though they were nonhuman in a past life.
 Some fictionkin believe they are another iteration of a character in an alternate universe.
 Some hold their identity as a spiritual belief, some believe it’s a psychological anomaly, and others fall somewhere in between.
 There are infinite variations (an excellent list of possible explanations can be found here).
 Numerous otherkin, therians, and fictionkin experience various types of “shifts”, where they feel more like their kin/therio/fictotype than they do normally.
 However, physical shapeshifting has never been documented, and is thought to be physically impossible.

 This barely scratches the surface of what it means to be otherkin, therian, or fictionkin, and if you're questioning 'kin or want to learn more about these groups, I suggest you check out my Alterhuman Resources page.